ToG-Bench: Task-Oriented Spatio-Temporal Grounding in Egocentric Videos: Introduction

-\begin{itemize} \item We introduce Task-oriented Spatio-Temporal Video Grounding (T-STVG), a novel task that advances traditional STVG toward task-driven grounding in egocentric perspectives, and establish a dedicated benchmark, ToG-Bench, to support systematic evaluation. \item We design task-level evaluation metrics that jointly assess recognition accuracy and spatio-temporal localization precision for task-relevant objects. \item Comprehensive experiments with state-of-the-art MLLMs reveal the intrinsic difficulty of T-STVG, especially in implicit reasoning and multi-object grounding, and highlight its potential in embodied AI. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We introduce Task-oriented Spatio-Temporal Video Grounding (T-STVG), a novel task that advances traditional STVG toward task-driven grounding in egocentric perspectives, and establish a dedicated benchmark, ToG-Bench, to support systematic evaluation. \item We design task-level evaluation metrics that jointly assess recognition accuracy and spatio-temporal localization precision for task-relevant objects. \item Comprehensive experiments with state-of-the-art MLLMs reveal the intrinsic difficulty of T-STVG, especially in implicit reasoning and multi-object grounding, and highlight its potential in embodied AI. \end{itemize}